ekamperi/ekamperi.github.io/_posts/2022-09-17-applications-of-autoencoders.md

 {:toc}

 ## Introduction
 Hello, world!
 It's been nine months since my last post!
 I was so engaged working at Chronicles Health that I couldn't find time to reserve for blogging.
 However, the previous week was my last one there.
-Now I'll wear my medical hat again and work as a radiation oncology consultant, hopefully enjoying a more predictable work schedule.
+Now I'll wear my medical hat again and work as a [radiation oncology consultant](https://en.wikipedia.org/wiki/Radiation_therapy), hopefully enjoying a more predictable work schedule.
 I will probably write a blog post about my venture working on a startup.
-But for now, I wanted to make a soft comeback by writing a short blog post on **the applications of autoencoders**.
+But for now, I wanted to make a soft comeback by writing a short blog post on **the applications of autoencoders**, one of my favorite machine learning topics.

 In the future, I expect to find time to expand on these topics via separate posts, with in-depth analysis and coding examples.